About arc42

 The main requirements of the system are:

-• Provide a usable and functional version of the game with a variable board.
+• Game mechanics: Provide a functional version of the strategy game with a variable hexagonal board, including advanced game controls such as undo moves, skip turns, and surrender.

 Contents